WW2 Ie Shima Island OnLine Exhibit.

 An Article by the webmaster

 Webmasters Note.
-After reading on this book and talking to my friend,
+After reading this book and talking to my friend, who I always called my second dad,

 I found that my friend, Frank Simpson, was the duty driver for